sgrassie/sgrassie.github.io/_posts/2020-07-10-making-the-epl-generator-immutable.md

 featured: false
 hidden: false
 ---
-In the previous post, I displayed my fledgling understandin of F# by writing a script which can parse the CSV set of results of the English Premier League to generate the league table.
+In the previous post, I displayed my fledgling understanding of F# by writing a script which can parse the CSV set of results of the English Premier League to generate the league table.
 The script does this primarily by using a mutable BCL `Dictionary`.
 F# is immutable by default, and whilst that is itself not immutable, you have to go out of your way to enable it.
 I'll try to save repeating [Scott Wlashin](https://fsharpforfunandprofit.com/posts/correctness-immutability/).

 There are some improvements that can be made to the script.
 I'll highlight them here and then link to the full script as a gist.